jamartina/Old_English_Character_Embeddings/README.md

 # Project team and funding

 The team and the funding of the project can be found at https://www.nerthusproject.com/about-us.
+The current grant is PID2023-149762NB-100 funded by MICIU/AEI/ 10.13039/501100011033.

 # Further information